-Cupping is offered at my acupuncture offices in Brooklyn (Gowanus, Park Slope) + Union Square
+Cupping is offered at my acupuncture offices in Brooklyn (Gowanus, Park Slope) and Flatiron

 Cupping therapy is an integral part of Chinese Medicine.
-At my offices in Brooklyn (serving Gowanus, Park Slope, and Greenpoint) and Manhattan (Union Square), I see patients who are dealing with chronic pain (back pain, neck and shoulder pain, knee pain, hip pain, and ankle pain), digestive issues (IBS, colitis), infertility, stress, insomnia, PMS, women's health, and autoimmune conditions (Lyme, Hashimoto's, thyroid conditions, and many more).
+At my offices in Brooklyn (serving Gowanus and Park Slope) and Manhattan (Flatiron), I see patients who are dealing with chronic pain (back pain, neck and shoulder pain, knee pain, hip pain, and ankle pain), digestive issues (IBS, colitis), infertility, stress, insomnia, PMS, women's health, and autoimmune conditions (Lyme, Hashimoto's, thyroid conditions, and many more).

 Each time there's some fresh media attention on a celebrity or athlete with cupping marks (Michael Phelps’ polka-dotted back at the 2016 Olympics, the Australian diving team, James Hunter, Gwyneth's backless dress, and so on) there's an uptick in questions about cupping in my email inbox.
 You all want to know: “does it hurt?”, “what’s it doing, really?”, and, my personal favorite, “why the heck would anyone be willing to do that?”.
 Fair enough.